Paulemeister/VSCodeColors/README.md

 # VSCodeColors

-Copy of the dark_vs.json clolor values in css format.
+Copy of the dark_vs.json color values in css format.
 The names match, but "." is replaced with "_"